Items you are allowed include:

 - Non-carbonated and non-alcoholic drinks (not in glass bottles)

 - Clear bottles with no labels

-There are only 2 models that are approved for use in exams where calculators are permitted: Casio fx-83 or fx-85 range.
+There are only 2 models that are approved for use in exams where calculators are permitted.
+These models are: Casio fx-83 or fx-85 range.

 Important to know:

-Calculators are not provided in exams, so you will need to purchase your own in advance.
+You must provide your own calculator as these are not provided in exams; you will need to purchase your own in advance.

 We advise that you wear a standard watch when taking assessments so that you can be confident you will always be able to keep track of the time.

 All watches (standard or digital) must be taken off and placed on your desk.
 Remember that mobile phones, smart watches and smart bands are not allowed as timekeeping devices.
 These items are not allowed because lots of models have functions akin to those of a mobile phone.

 Books, statutes or dictionaries (except where approved by your department)

 Headgear (except on religious grounds)